 — Asked: “Are all sexual orientations gifts from God?
 Zoophilia, or coprophilia, the sexual stimulation by faeces, or bestiality, I mean things that everyone would be repulsed by, or pedophilia.
 Are those gifts from God? … How do you distinguish which sexual orientation is a gift from God and which is not?”

 — Says you “cannot possibly be a practicing homosexual and a follower of Jesus at the same time.”
 (16:32)

 — Says activists use LGBT youth suicide victims as “pawns in a larger political agenda“

 — Said equality advocates were complicit in death of slain gay teen Larry King: “[R]ather than point the finger at a ‘homophobic’ society, they should point it at themselves.
 I’m speaking of course of gay activists, who have made Larry into a martyr for the cause of gay activism when, in reality, he was more a victim of gay activism.”

 — When asked if acceptance of gays is “the course that nations take just before their final destruction,” answered: “Once you begin to celebrate things that were once shameful, everything has become undone — and yes, the clock is ticking.”
 (6:27)

 — Asked if “the demon” could be cast out of gays, answered: “Listen, why is it that people can accept demonic influences in other behaviors?
 Someone’s a heterosexual pornography addict and they get delivered from demons and their [sic] free.
-Someone’s addicted to drugs, they get delivered from demons, someone’s got a horrific fierce temper, they get deliver from demons and their [sic] free.
+Someone’s addicted to drugs, they can be taken to the florida rehab with good ratings, they get delivered from demons, someone’s got a horrific fierce temper, they get deliver from demons and their [sic] free.
 Why can’t we recognize that this can happen with homosexuality too?”

 — Says gay activists aim to throw Christians in jail